prethwin65-oss/spidey-ai/README.md

-# ???
-Spidy-AI
+#&#x1F577;Spidey-AI

 ## Your Friendly Neighbourhood AI Search Engine

-Spidy-AI is an AI-powered search engine and assistant built using:
+Spidey-AI is an AI-powered search engine and assistant built using:

 - HTML
 - CSS